1. Help Center Home

 To set up tracking with Postback method, you’ll need to complete the general setup along with the following configurations:

-1. A real third-party GET parameter for {click_id} macro in the Tracking link settings (Tracking Tags).
+1. Obtain a third-party GET parameter for {click_id} macro in the Tracking link settings (Tracking Tags);

-2. Postback link generation and its subsequent insertion in the third-party system.
-Separate endpoint (link) for each conversion goal.
+2. Generate a Postback link generation and insert it in the third-party system.
+A separate endpoint (link) is required for each conversion goal.

 Webhook

-Before you begin, make sure to read this linked article for a detailed overview.
+Before you begin, please read this linked article for additional insights.

-To set up tracking with the Webhook method, you’ll need to complete the general setup along with the following configurations:
+To set up tracking using the Webhook method, you’ll need to complete the general setup along with the following configurations:

-1. Vendor selection that will define GET parameter for {click_id} macro.
+1. Select the relevant vendor selection; this will define the GET parameter for the {click_id} macro.

-2. Webhook link generation and its subsequent insertion in the third-party system.
-A separate endpoint (link) for each conversion goal.
+2. Generate a Webhook link and insert it in the third-party system.
+A separate endpoint (link) is required for each conversion goal.

 Native Integration

 Each native integration follows a customized setup process tailored to its specific requirements and functionality.
-Read these linked articles to find out more details about the set up process.
+Read these linked articles to learn more about the set up process.

 Tracking link settings (Tracking Tags)